lzwjava/blog-source/_posts/2023-07-18-celebrate-genius.md

 usemathjax: true
 ---

+An imitated work to Celebrate Steve.

+---

 I am the genius Zhiwei.
 I deeply believe that everyone is a genius if we are free to suspect and think.

 My TWS Bluetooth speakers couldn't be paired together.
 One of them is probably connected to my neighbor's device.
 And I couldn't disconnect it, so I want to go to the underground parking lot to disconnect it.
 However, I didn't need to, just when I reach the elevator, the speaker said "Bluetooth disconnected".

 At first, I want to blame my duplex apartment for the construction company didn't install a door in the stair.
 So my first floor's cold air is leaking out.
-However, after a few minutes, I decided to open all five air conditioners in my house to make the central air conditioning.
+However, after a few minutes, I decided to open all five air conditioners in my house to self-make the central air conditioning.

 I have worked as a contractor engineer for two big banks.
 I still want to suggest them, please make our Jenkins Pipeline's jobs parrel.
 The job of code quality analysis is independent of the unit test job.
 They can be run parallelly.
 Every PR checking and container image build shouldn't cost around 30 minutes.
-The companies are wasting people's life.
+This is wasting people's life.

 I feel very painful working in data-sensitive companies.
 They shouldn't block most of the social media or video websites.
 Nowadays, a lot of innovative ideas happened on Twitter, and Youtube.
 If they don't allow employee to share, at least they should allow employees to read or watch.
 Or better, We can train the large language models about all sensitive data of the company.
 The LLM models will be very smart enough to detect whether it contains sensitive data when employees want to share.
 Their security firewalls and policies are outdated in the AI era.